surniaulula/wpsso-google-merchant-feed/readme.txt

 There are no add-on settings to configure &mdash; an XML feed for your products is automatically available for each installed WordPress language.

-After activating the add-on, see the SSO &gt; Google Merchant Feed page for the list of available XML feed URLs.
+After activating the WPSSO Google Merchant Feed add-on, see the SSO &gt; Google Merchant Feed page for the complete list of available XML feed URLs.

 <!-- /about -->